 This is where things get a little dicey.
 Teachable has become notorious for its poor support.

-In mid-2020, Teachable has moved away from their Facebook Group, which are widely used by online platforms as an easy to access support hub where users can ask questions and get answers from either the community or admins (employees).
+However, because of its large number of users, you can also find many fellow Teachable course creators to get help.In mid-2020, Teachable moved away from their Facebook Group, even though Facebook groups are widely used by online platforms as an easy-access support hub for users to ask questions to the community and/or admins.

-Our Overall Rate: 7.5/10
+Our Overall Rate: 4

 Community & Support Rating: